JoseAgusto/Bot-Cantik/README.md

 `node index`

-and then qrcode will appear on your terminal, scan it!at d
+and then qrcode will appear on your terminal, scan it!

 # Menu
 `/help`